cpske/ISP/git/Intro-git.md

 cmd> git commit -m "Add .gitignore"
 ```

 **Note:** Github has examples of `.gitignore` for different programming languages.
+A good way to discover things for your own `.gitignore`.

 ## Why Use Git

 You **work all week** on the final project for your Programming 1 course.
 You write source code (in /src) and a report (Report.docx), so you project looks like this:
 ```shell
 myproject/
     .gitignore